 Total estimated fees

-|£8,040||£1,850||Please see the department’s website for further details|
+|£8,660||£2,170||Please see the department’s website for further details|

-The fees shown above include college fees.
+Course fees are payable each year, for the duration of your fee liability (your fee liability is the length of time for which you are required to pay course fees).
 For courses lasting longer than one year, please be aware that fees will usually increase annually.
 For details, please see our guidance on likely increases to fees and charges.

-For more information about tuition fees and fee liability, please see the Fees section of this website.
+For more information about course fees and fee liability, please see the Fees section of this website.
 EU applicants should refer to our dedicated webpage for details of the implications of the UK’s plans to leave the European Union.